sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 ## Evaluation
 ### Correctness
-In order to evaluate correctness, we look at the programs generated for the set of valid benchmarks.
-During construction, we separate the domain by case into separate functions, each with a different result.
-These _separate functions_ are the base cases, each with their own code that executes and returns within the case.
-The \{domain $\setminus$ the domain of the base cases\} is input into the loop in the body of our function.
-Determining program equivalence can be broken down into equivalence of these separate functions.
+In order to evaluate correctness, we look at the programs generated for a set of benchmarks that we created to test the generalizability of our pass.

-However, function equivalence is an undecidable problem, as that would solve the [halting problem](https://en.wikipedia.org/wiki/Halting_problem).
+Function equivalence is an undecidable problem, as that would solve the [halting problem](https://en.wikipedia.org/wiki/Halting_problem).
 Therefore, to approximately validate our generated programs are correct, we test the bases cases, and a few arguments for the iterative case.

-We randomly generating a few integers between 2 and 35 as 1 is a base case, and 35 is the largest fibonacci number that still fits in a 32-bit integer.
+We randomly generating a few integers between 2 and 47 , and 47 is the largest Fibonacci number that still fits in a 32-bit integer.

 A next step to improve correctness checking would be to utilize randomized testing, but instead, determine the space of valid inputs from the input program itself.

 ### Performance
-To measure performance, we ran derivatives of the fibonacci program.
+To measure performance, we ran derivatives of the Fibonacci program.
 We compare the execution time of the recursive program to the execution time of the iterative program.

-Here are the results of running the fibonacci benchmark shown above.
+Here are the results of running the Fibonacci benchmark shown above.
 We see that the recursive benchmark follows an $O(2^n)$ execution time trendline as expected.
 We also see the iterative benchmark's trendline is very linear.
 By the data, the iterative trendline only varies between 3 and 3.5 hundredths of milliseconds between inputs 7 and 55.
 This is quite small.
 One reason this may be is that increasing n by 1 in the iterative benchmark, likely only increasing the number of add instructions by 1.
 <img src="call.png" style="max-width: 100%" >

 When interpreting these results, we considered the difference between these two programs.
-Consider the call tree for recursive fibonacci.
+Consider the call tree for recursive Fibonacci.
 As $n \longrightarrow \infty$, the number of calls in the call tree grow by $O(2^n)$.

 <img src="fib.png" style="max-width: 100%" >

-In addition to the redundant computation, the recursive fibonacci program takes up more space, as it is not tail-recursive, and therefore requires many more stack frames for each computation.
+In addition to the redundant computation, the recursive Fibonacci program takes up more space, as it is not tail-recursive, and therefore requires many more stack frames for each computation.

-Next consider Katinacci, a derivative of fibonacci, we created, with the recurrence: $$k(n) = k(n-1) + k(n-3)$$
+Next consider Katinacci, a derivative of Fibonacci, we created, with the recurrence: $$k(n) = k(n-1) + k(n-3)$$

 <img src="kat.png" style="max-width: 100%" >

 Katinacci was designed to test recurrences with offsets that were not adjacent.
 We noticed that Katinacci does not follow the exponential trendline quite as closely as the rest of the benchmarks.
 One reason this may be, is that it approaches a base case much more quickly than the other benchmarks.
 Therefore, Katinacci may be a little bit lower on the graph than the exponential trendline, as shown.

-Finally, Henrinacci, another derivative of fibonacci we created, with the recurrence: $$h(n) = h(n-1) + h(n-2) + h(n-3)$$
+Finally, Henrinacci, another derivative of Fibonacci we created, with the recurrence: $$h(n) = h(n-1) + h(n-2) + h(n-3)$$

 <img src="rec_henri.png" style="max-width: 100%" >